Kevin Farley: Career

 He has appeared in several music videos.
 In 2005, Farley appeared in the Lifehouse video for the band's single "Blind".
 His character is a neglectful father who brings different women home, where he lives with his daughter, played by Tina Majorino.
 Farley appeared as the kidnapped beer truck driver in the 2010 music video for "This Afternoon" by Nickelback.

 Farley was also in a Dairy Queen commercial advertising the Kit Kat Blizzard, and in commercials for Hertz Rent-A-Car.

 He starred in the political parody film An American Carol, with Kelsey Grammer and Jon Voight, in 2008.
 Farley appeared on The View on September 30, 2008 to promote the film.

 In 2007, Farley was featured in the web serial Two Guys Drinking at a Bar.

 In May 2010, Farley appeared as a guest on Tom Green's House Tonight, where he performed a section of his new stand-up routine.

 He directed the film Hollywood & Wine, which was released in 2011.
 On May 9, 2013, Farley was a featured guest for Sirius/XM radio on the Jason Ellis Show.
 Also in 2013, Paranormal Movie, a spoof film of Paranormal Activity, was released.
 Farley directed and also co-stars in the film, alongside his brother John, Carly Craig, Nicky Whelan, William Katt, Tom Sizemore, Maria Menounos, Kevin Sorbo, Quinton Aaron, Deep Roy, and Academy Award nominee Eric Roberts.

-In 2015, Kevin and John appear in the documentary I Am Chris Farley, about the life of their brother, Chris.
+In 2015, Kevin and John appeared in the documentary I Am Chris Farley, about the life of their brother, Chris.
 He also filmed the independent film Crowning Jules in South Bend, Indiana.
 In 2015, Farley, along with Jaleel White and Pauly Shore, appeared on the series Hawaii Five-0 in the Season 5 episode "Ho'amoano (Chasing Yesterday)", which first aired on April 24, 2015.